-Getting More Member By Growing Your Site
+Getting More Members By Growing Your Site

-Managing a Coworking site is no easy task considering the multiple aspects of the business that operators must juggle.
+Managing a coworking site is no easy task considering the multiple aspects of the business that operators must juggle.
 Often, resources are tight and budgets are small, forcing you to focus solely on the minimal required operational tasks.
 When it comes to dos-and-don’t to managing and growing your business, we’ve identified nine key steps that operators must master for a well-oiled money making Coworking operation and, most importantly, happy members.

 1. Generate Demand for your Site

 With demand increasingly driving supply in our marketplace, workspace operators must respond to the competition by having systems in place to capture and manage leads.
 The first step is to analyze your data to determine where to focus your marketing efforts (and dollars!).

 Where are your leads coming from?- SEO?- Google AdWords?- Social Media?- Web brokers (Instant Offices, SOS)?- Value Added Resellers (Davinci, Liquidspace)?- Referrals?- Walk-ins?Test each of these channels to see which are most successful and have the right CRM software in place to manage and track these channels.
 By tracking leads over time, you can analyze performance and allocate resources based on data-driven decisions.